+For the most part, articles which appear in Acta Crystallographica Section F will report structures or crystallizations.
+Authors should choose the most appropriate category for their communication.
 Contributions should conform to the general editorial style of the journal.
-To take best advantage of rapid publication, structural communications should describe a single structure and articles should not exceed three journal pages (about 2000 words).
-Details of data requirements for structural communications can be found at the web address http://journals.iucr.org/f/services/structuralcommunications/.
+To take best advantage of rapid publication, communications should not exceed three journal pages (about 2000 words) and structural communications should describe a single structure.
+Details of data requirements for structural communications can be found at http://journals.iucr.org/f/services/structuralcommunications/.